 The Aconcagua ascent through the Normal Route is the most popular one.
-It takes between 18 and 20 days, although there are shorter programs of 12 days (have a look at this personal account by Oleksii, who did the Aconcagua fast 12-day ascent in 2016 and described it as “the most powerful emotion in my life”).
+It takes between 18 and 20 days, although there are shorter programs of 12 days (have a look at this personal account by Oleksii, who did the Aconcagua fast 12-day ascent with guide Gastón Oyarzún and described it as “the most powerful emotion in my life”).

 Given its peak altitude (6,961 m), acclimatization is central to the itinerary.
 This is one of the parameters that accounts for the duration of the different expeditions.
 These ranges of days include some extra days in case of bad weather, so you still have the chance of reaching the summit.
 The Normal route consists of the ascent through the North-Eastern ridge, entering through the Horcones valley.
 The base camp is at the famous Plaza de Mulas.
 Local EPGMAT certified guide Sebastian Tetilla offers an 18-day program via the Normal Route, as well as an extended version of 20 days, for those who need extra acclimatization.

-The alternative Polish Route – also known as “False Polish” or “Polish Traverse Route” – can take around 17 days, and has a similar level of difficulty than the Normal Route, and presents no technical difficulties.
+The alternative Polish Route -also known as “False Polish” or “Polish Traverse Route”- can take around 17 days, and has a similar level of difficulty than the Normal Route, and presents no technical difficulties.
 It is not to be confused with the Polish Glacier Route (with its two variants, the Original and the Direct), which involves actually reaching the summit via the Polish Glacier, which requires experience in glacier traverse.
-If you are interested in this last option, check out for example IFMGA-certified guide Rodrigo’s 17-day Polish Glacier Route to Aconcagua program.

-Another usual itinerary is the 360° route, , which combines the Polish and Normal routes.
+Another usual itinerary is the 360° route, which combines the Polish and Normal routes.
 It starts off at the Vacas Valley and has its base camp at Plaza Argentina.
 Later, the descent is the same as in the Normal route.
-Local EPGAMT certified guide Pablo offers a 16-day Aconcagua 360° Route expedition.